mSvcBench/muBench/Docs/Manual.md

 ---

+## Benchmarks strategies
+### Stochastic-driven benchmarks <!-- omit in toc -->
+For stochastic benchmarks, the user can submit HTTP GET to microservice `s0` and this request will  involve a random set of microservices according to the calling probabilities specifieed in the `workmodel.json` file.
+### Trace-driven benchmarks <!-- omit in toc -->

-## Benchmark tools
+## Benchmarks tools

-µBench provides simple benchmark tools in the `Benchmarks` directory.
-Besides these tools, you can use other open-souce tools, e.g. *ab - Apache HTTP server benchmarking tool * as it follows, where <access-gateway-ip>:31113 is the IP address (e.g., that of K8s master node) and port through which it is possible to contact the NGINX API gateway:
+µBench provides simple benchmark tools in the `Benchmarks` directory, for stochastic-driven benchmarks only.
+Besides this tool, you can use other open-souce tools, e.g. *ab - Apache HTTP server benchmarking tool * as it follows, where <access-gateway-ip>:31113 is the IP address (e.g., that of K8s master node) and port through which it is possible to contact the NGINX API gateway:

 ```zsh
 ab -n 100 -c 2 http://<access-gateway-ip>:31113/s0
 ```

+Another benchmarking tool we have used successfully is * Apache JMeter * through which both stochastic and trace-driven benchmarks can be run.
 ### Traffic Generator and Runner <!-- omit in toc -->

 `TrafficGenerator` and `Runner` are two tools used to load a µBench microservice application with a sequence of HTTP requests and observe its performance both through simple metrics offered by the Runner and by Prometheus metrics.